 && - "Logical AND Operator", evaluates at the left side of the operation (If it is True) it continues at the right side.

-Q: How to get end line from a file?
+39Q) How to get the end line from a file?

-The command that used for forwarding error to a file is
+Ans: The command that used for forwarding error to a file is 2> filename

-42Q) Which command helps in getting all files on the 3rd place an r, g or i?
+42Q) Which command helps in getting all files in the 3rd place an r, g, or I?

-Ans: Command with on the 3rd place an r, g or i is
+Ans: Command with on the 3rd place an r, g or i is Ls ??[rgi]*

-Q. Name the Command that used for Displaying the list of files in a directory
+44Q) Name the Command used for Displaying the list of files in a directory.

-Shell Scripting is collection of commands put together into a file.
-Script is a command or an instruction given to process and these set of instructions put together in a file to perform some task.
+Ans: Shell Scripting is a collection of commands put together into a file.
+The script is a command or an instruction given to process and this set of instructions put together in a file to perform some task.

 Note: In order to save time from manually providing one instruction at a time to process it, shell scripting is made available that can accept all the commands put together into a file and process them one after the other.

-Unix defined variables are by default set by UNIX, to define properties.
-For example, SHELL is Unix variable that stored information about working shell set to default.
+- Unix defined variables are by default set by UNIX, to define properties.
+For example, SHELL is a Unix variable that stored information about the working shell set to default.